IBM/integrity-enforcer/docs/README_QUICK.md

         - email: signer@enterprise.com
 ```

-### Install IE to a cluster
+### Install IV to a cluster

-IE can be installed to a cluster using a series of steps which are bundled in a script called [`install_enforcer.sh`](../scripts/install_enforcer.sh).
-Before executing the script `install_enforcer.sh`, setup local environment as follows:
+IV can be installed to a cluster using a series of steps which are bundled in a script called [`install_verifier.sh`](../scripts/install_verifier.sh).
+Before executing the script `install_verifier.sh`, setup local environment as follows:
-- `IE_ENV=remote`  (for deploying IE on OpenShift or ROKS clusters, use this [guide](README_DEPLOY_IE_LOCAL.md) for deploying IE in minikube)
+- `IV_ENV=remote`  (for deploying IV on OpenShift or ROKS clusters, use this [guide](README_DEPLOY_IV_LOCAL.md) for deploying IV in minikube)
-- `IE_NS=integrity-enforcer-ns` (a namespace where IE to be deployed)
+- `IV_NS=integrity-verifier-ns` (a namespace where IV to be deployed)
-- `IE_REPO_ROOT=<set absolute path of the root directory of cloned integrity-enforcer source repository`
+- `IV_REPO_ROOT=<set absolute path of the root directory of cloned integrity-verifier source repository`

 Example:
 ```
-$ export IE_ENV=remote
+$ export IV_ENV=remote
-$ export IE_NS=integrity-enforcer-ns
+$ export IV_NS=integrity-verifier-ns
-$ export IE_REPO_ROOT=/home/repo/integrity-enforcer
+$ export IV_REPO_ROOT=/home/repo/integrity-enforcer
 ```

-Then, execute the following script to deploy IE in a cluster.
+Then, execute the following script to deploy IV in a cluster.

 ```
-$ cd integrity-enforcer
+$ cd integrity-verifier
-$ ./scripts/install_enforcer.sh
+$ ./scripts/install_verifier.sh
 ```

-After successful installation, you should see two pods are running in the namespace `integrity-enforcer-ns`.
+After successful installation, you should see two pods are running in the namespace `integrity-verifier-ns`.

 ```
-$ oc get pod -n integrity-enforcer-ns integrity-enforcer-operator-c4699c95c-4p8wp   1/1     Running   0          5m
+$ oc get pod -n integrity-verifier-ns integrity-verifier-operator-c4699c95c-4p8wp   1/1     Running   0          5m
-integrity-enforcer-server-85c787bf8c-h5bnj    2/2     Running   0          82m
+integrity-verifier-server-85c787bf8c-h5bnj    2/2     Running   0          82m
 ```

 ---

-## Protect Resources with Integrity Enforcer
+## Protect Resources with Integrity Verifier
 ​
-Once IE is deployed to a cluster, you are ready to put resources on the cluster into signature-based protection.
+Once IV is deployed to a cluster, you are ready to put resources on the cluster into signature-based protection.
 To start actual protection, you need to define which resources should be protected specifically.
 This section describes the execution flow for protecting a specific resource (e.g. ConfigMap) in a specific namespace (e.g. `secure-ns`) on your cluster.

 The steps for protecting resources include:
 - Define which reource(s) should be protected.